DANNYDEE93/Deployment4/README.md

 **sudo systemctl start jenkins.service**

-**sudo systemctl status jenkins** *[checks that jenkins package is actively running on EC2 before you run your build through the jenkins web browser later on]*
+*#checks that jenkins package is actively running on EC2 before you run your build through the jenkins web browser later on* **sudo systemctl status jenkins**

 * If you have previous installed packages for Jenkins, you will need to remove any and all files with the **rm command** and run *sudo apt clean** to clear your cached history before trying to install a new version of Jenkins and for it to work.